krdarrah/trigBoard_docs/docs/_build/html/_sources/index.rst.txt

     </div>

 * Many battery options, with input voltage range from 1.8-5V.
 Great for two AAA batteries or even a rechargeable Lithium cell at 4.2V.
 Reverse polarity protection built in, so no issues if batteries are plugged in backwards.
+See :ref:`Battery Page <Battery>` for more information and calculations

 * Multiple wake sources all configurable through software (no solder jumpers)